Dangers of Exposure to Silica Dust

 No exposure to silica dust

 The impact of the chipping hammer creates pounds of silica dust that is captured by our patented DustRam® equipment the moment it is produced.
-DustRam® has 21 patents which allow our team to capture silica at the source leaving your home completely free of dust.
+DustRam® has +24 patents that allow our team to capture silica at the source leaving your home completely free of dust.
 As a result, you are saving more money and time.
 No need to hire a cleaning company to spruce up your home.